pnnl/QuGCM/ADAPT-GCM/README.md

 # ADAPT-GCM

 Code and data for the [ADAPT-GCM paper](https://arxiv.org/abs/2312.07691).
-We use the certain files from [ADAPT-VQE repository](https://github.com/mayhallgroup/adapt-vqe/tree/master/src) to construct the Hamiltonian and ansatz pool (and the VQE gradient computation provided in the same file) so that the performance comparison in the paper is straightforward and without doubts.
+We use the certain files from the [original ADAPT-VQE repository](https://github.com/mayhallgroup/adapt-vqe/tree/master/src) to construct the Hamiltonian and ansatz pool (and the VQE gradient computation provided in the same file) so that the performance comparison in the paper is straightforward and without doubts.

 ## Files and folders in this path
 * `Paper_Data` folder: The folder contains all data for the [ADAPT-GCM paper](https://arxiv.org/abs/2312.07691).
-See another README inside for details.
+See the README inside for details.
 * `ADAPT_GCM_Tutorial.ipynb`: The step-by-step tutorial for ADAPT-GCM and quantum resource estimation with a LiH example.
 * `environment.yml`: The files that contains all my packages installed in our Anaconda environment.
 The essential ones are listed in the next section
 * `adapt_gcm.py`: The key files that run ADAPT-GCM.